-The Gleason grade is a system used used by pathologists all over the world to describe the microscopic changes seen in prostate cancer.
+The Gleason grade is a system used used by pathologists all over the world to describe the microscopic changes seen in a type of prostate cancer called adenocarcinoma.
 The Gleason grade can only be determined after a sample of the tumour has been examined under the microscope.

 The Gleason grade is determined by examining tumour cells and determining how different they look from normal prostate glands.
 After examining the tumour under the microscope, your pathologist will give the tumour a number between 1 and 5.
 Tumours that look similar to normal glands are given a lower number.
 These tumours tend to be slow growing and less aggressive.
 Tumours that do not look like normal glands are given a higher number and tend to be more aggressive.
 These tumours can grow quickly and spread.